 Can I Buy Truvada Online?

 Truvada is a prescription medication in the United States.
-As a result, Truvada is not available over the counter and one cannot just buy Truvada online.
+As a result, Truvada is not available over the counter (Truvada OTC) and one cannot just buy Truvada online.
 Instead, the first step is to have a consultation with a medical provider, and Push Health can connect people who need a Truvada prescription with an online medical provider who can prescribe Truvada medication, including generic Truvada tablets, when appropriate to do so.

 Truvada - Side Effects

 Truvada medication can cause side effects when used.
 Side effects that can result from Truvada prescription tablet use include diarrhea, nausea, headache, rash, insomnia, abnormal dreams, dizziness and mood disorders.
 Truvada can also cause weight loss.
 Truvada can also cause lactic acidosis and renal disorders and can interact with a number of other medications.
 Truvada can decrease bone density.
 New and ongoing HIV testing should be performed in people interested in taking Truvada.
 Truvada should generally not be used by people with kidney / renal problems.
 Alcohol and Truvada should not be used together.
 People who have had a hypersensitivity or allergy to Truvada tablets or any of its components should not use the medication.
 Before using Truvada prescription medication, it is recommended that patients speak with their medical provider and pharmacist to understand possible side effects prior to use.